 Although the Americans might ask this with genuine concern, the Brits use this as a casual greeting and often pair it with a slight nod.

-This British slang phrase means tired or exhausted and originates from the 19th and 20th century term for the person who slaughtered worn-out horses for their hoofs, hide, and meat.
+This UK slang phrase means tired or exhausted and originates from the 19th and 20th-century term for the person who slaughtered worn-out horses for their hoofs, hides, and meat.

-This is British for being happy or satisfied, specially about an achievement.
-It usually follows words like “quite” or “pretty” since British people don’t like to show off.
+This is one of the British slang phrases for being happy or satisfied, especially about an achievement.
+It usually follows words like "quiet" or "pretty" since British people don't like to show off.

-Here’s one British slang phrase that is a staple in Austin Powers’ vocabulary.
-Smashing is British for something that is great or fantastic.
+Here's one of the British slang phrases that is a staple in Austin Powers' vocabulary.
+Smashing is British for something fantastic.

-This unusual British slang saying simply means don’t get worked up or upset.
+This unusual UK slang saying simply means don't get worked up or upset.

 10. “Bagsy!”

-This is one British slang saying that will leave you confounded if you don’t know the intended meaning.
-In the same vein as “presto!” or “et voila!” this British slang phrase is typically used for tasks that seem more difficult than they actually are.
+This is one of the British slang phrases that will leave you confused if you don't know the intended meaning.
+In the same vein as "presto!" or "et voila!"
+This UK slang phrase is typically used for tasks that seem more difficult than they actually are.

 12. “Budge up.”